taliBerman5/despot_automatedExperiments/README.md

 --runs <number>: number of rounds
 --solver <solver name>: determine the solver
---depth <number>: search depth in simulate --geometric_searhc_depth <number>: search depth is detirmened based on geometric distribution, number is p in the distributaion
+--depth <number>: search depth in simulate --geometric_search_depth <number>: search depth is detirmened based on geometric distribution, number is p in the distributaion
 --leaf_heuristic <heuristic type>: default is rollout. options - rollout, sarsop, value_iteration --check_default_policy : for pomcp, runs only rollouts.
 The constructed tree depth is 1.